 Fast forward to today, and the Ottakringer Brauerei is still family-owned, still at its original site, and a fixture in the Austrian brewing and Viennese event world.

-The suburb has since grown, of course.
-And become part of the city as the 16th district with over 100,000 inhabitants.
+The suburb has since grown, of course, to become Vienna’s 16th district with over 100,000 inhabitants.
 You won’t find the name plastered across tourism brochures, though; sadly, the Habsburgs failed to build any nice palaces in Ottakring.

 (A postcard view of Ottakringerstraße and the brewery from around 1898, produced by Carl (Karl) Ledermann jun.; Wien Museum Inv.-Nr.
 17788/660; excerpt reproduced with permission under the terms of the CC0 licence)